Imogen904/comp2000_2025_a1/worksheet.md

 Discuss the following questions with your group:

 * Does a code component need to be implemented precisely according to the textbook definition to be called a design pattern?
+No, there's many ways to implement the design patterns.
   * If not, how much of the textbook definition needs to be implemented for you to label something as a particular pattern?
+I feel like as long as the design has the basic structural elements of the pattern then it would count as using that design pattern.
   * For example, in last week's refactoring if we had left out `BotMover` would we have still implemented the Strategy Pattern, or
   * If we'd left out one or both of `Beat` and `Pulse` would we have implemented the Observer Pattern?